History of the Garden:

 How To Get a Plot:

 The garden has a total of thirty-one 4 x 20’ irrigated raised plots, one of which is ADA wheelchair-accessible.
-The plots are assigned to city residents each season (spring and fall).
+The plots are assigned to city residents at the beginning of each year.
 Any member of the public may apply for either a full or half plot.

 Should there be a wait list, plots are assigned on a first-come, first serve basis.
-Each January, if the wait list exceeds supply, all plots go into a lottery for reassignment in order to give everyone a chance to participate.
+Each January, individuals on the wait list have the chance to take over a plot when the former gardener leaves.

-Gardeners pay a $100 yearly fee for a full plot to cover water, electricity, insurance and other garden maintenance needs.
+Gardeners pay a $150 yearly fee for a full plot or $75 for a half plot to cover water, electricity, insurance and other garden maintenance needs.
 Gardeners maintain their plots and must commit to six hours of volunteer service per quarter.

 For questions or to add your name to the email list, contact RAP at firstname.lastname@example.org